 Challenges include the distances that much be driven and finding FTEs to make the drive which may be as much as one hour 3 days a week; It would also be helpful if the high school had block schedules.
-Bell schedules are different as each high school; One of the challenges with the prison Education is frequent lock-downs; classes can't be offered when these occur, sometimes resulting in classes being cancelled for 4 to 6 weeks. (normally at least one class a semester is offered on-site at the Prison yard).
+Bell schedules are different as each high school; One of the challenges with the prison Education is frequent lock-downs; classes can't be offered when these occur, sometimes resulting in classes being cancelled for 4 to 6 weeks. (normally at least one class a semester is offered onsite at the Prison yard).
+The project is sustainable through the General Fund, however more funding is needed for outreach to school counselors.